-Our Corporate Governance Principles require our non-management directors to have at least one meeting per year without management present.
-We complied with this requirement in 2009.
+Our Corporate Governance Principles require our non-management directors, all of whom are also independent under applicable regulations and our Corporate Governance Principles, to have at least one meeting per year without management present.
+We complied with this requirement in 2010.
 In order to facilitate communications among non-management directors on the one hand and management on the other hand, in 2009 Ms. Harris was selected to serve as the presiding director at these executive sessions.